-Vagus nerve stimulation (VNS) prevents seizures by sending regular, mild pulses of electrical energy to the brain along the vagus nerve in the neck.
+Vagus nerve stimulation (VNS) prevents seizures by sending regular, mild pulses of electrical energy to the brain along the cranial nerve in the neck.

-A stimulation device, similar to a pacemaker, generates these electrical pulses.
+A vagus nerve stimulation device, which is similar to a pacemaker, generates these electrical pulses.
 The VNS therapy system is surgically placed under the skin on the chest wall.
 A wire runs from the stimulator to the vagus nerve, which is part of the autonomic nervous system.
 The autonomic nervous system controls involuntary body functions, such as heart rate.

 Who Benefits From Vagus Nerve Stimulation?

-For some children who have epilepsy, VNS helps reduce the number and/or length of their seizures.
-VNS therapy is approved for use in people 12 and older who have partial onset seizures that don’t respond to antiepileptic medicines.
+Vagus nerve stimulation benefits some children who are diagnosed with epilepsy.
+VNS helps reduce the number and/or length of their seizures.
+VNS for seizures is approved for use in people 12 and older who have partial-onset seizures that don’t respond to antiepileptic medicines.
 If your child experiences warning signs (auras) before a seizure, with VNS you can activate the stimulator with a special magnet when the warning happens, which can help stop the seizure.

 What to Expect With Vagus Nerve Stimulation

 VNS surgery involves placing a generator in the upper left chest and attaching flexible wires to the vagus nerve in the left neck area.
 The generator delivers an electrical current to the vagus nerve.
 The nerve then sends the current to the brain.